Let me guess. Your job involves sitting all day behind a computer, and now you’re looking for some exercises to counter sitting, and ease your pain.

 But, in western society, we’ve essentially engineered squatting out of our daily routine.
 We then of course re-engineered it back into our bathroom routines with the invention of the squatty potty.

 Clearly, the squat is an important movement to be able to perform, yet few people know how to do it correctly.
 Here are a few steps to get you back on track, and keeping those muscles moving through their full range of motion.
+It’s also the only standing position exercise we’ll be covering.

 - Push your butt back, bending at the hips as you bend your knees to lower.